adfolks/opsbrew-doc/Landscape.md

 ![create landscape1](_assets/Newfolder/create_landscape1.png)

-On clicking “+Add Landscape” you will get the following window.
-Give a proper name and tag then click “Create Landscape”.
+On clicking `+Add Landscape` you will get the following window.
+Give a proper name and tag then click `Create Landscape`.

 ![create landscape2](_assets/Newfolder/create_landscape2.png)